Great Birthday and Christmas Gifts for Seniors

 Our next-door neighbor's grown children all chipped in and bought their elderly parents a new flat screen TV last year.
 It was certainly well-appreciated during hockey season, football season, baseball season.
 One of the sons confided that he hadn't a clue what to buy them next year though.

-Money is NOT the Object
+Money Is Not the Object

 My parents love to travel.
 Dad's health doesn't permit a lot now, and travel for seniors can be expensive.
 If I ever won the lottery, though, I would send my folks on short cruises.
 I'd let them pick their own destinations and go anywhere, anytime.

 Until I do win the lottery, though, (I know, I know, I can hear a bunch of you muttering, "Get in line!")
 I'll have to be a bit more creative.
-I was reading an article on Hub Pages by TickleMeCute that sparked a memory of one of the most well-received Birthday gifts I ever concocted.
+I was reading an article by TickleMeCute that sparked a memory of one of the most well-received Birthday gifts I ever concocted.

 It gave me an idea for a truly unusual Christmas for my folks, the third of the Christmas/Birthday/Anniversary gift suggestions you'll find here.